mb0/xelf-go/doc/cmd.md

 Using the plugin system we can provide the same features as the daql repl.

-We currently load all plugins that we can find whenever a program is prepared.
-This is wasteful if all we do is evaluating simple expressions.
-We could use a plugin manifest file that declares all the xelf module paths it provides.
-That way we could add a lazy module registry that only loads the plugins it needs once.
-It is also the case that plugins overlap: dapgx for example provides all daql modules through its package dependencies, so if we load the dapgx plugin we can skip loading the daql plugin.

-It would be great for daql qry backend providers to use modules in the same way.
-For now we can simply provide an empty module that ensures the provider is registered.

-If we use xelf plugins to provide runtime modules and other extensions, we might also want to lazy load and provide subcommands from plugins.
-This would allow us to drop the daql and layla command entirely and use subcommands like `xelf daql graph` instead.
-Users that prefer simpler commands can use bash aliases.
-The positive aspects are:

- * Projects can easily provide specialized subcommands without adding any extra dependencies.
- * We do not pollute the system path namespace and it is easier to discover features.

 We want to make it easy to use the xelf command during development, however plug-ins must be rebuilt whenever its code or a dependency was changes.
 For now we provide a simple rebuild subcommand that looks for plugin.go files in folders along xps manifest files and runs the go tool.
 Instead of doing